fixle-source/analysis-complementary-alternative-medicines/docs/methodology.md

 "targeted alternative users", "holistic/spiritual users", and "non-users".

-**What happened.** Tetrachoric correlations across the 12 CAM variables yielded a mean coefficient of **r̄ = 0.045**, indicating near-independence between practices.
+**What happened.** Tetrachoric correlations across the 12 CAM variables yielded a mean coefficient of **r̄ = 0.278**, indicating a relative independence between practices.
 LCA models from 2 to 7 classes showed poor fit (unstable BIC, low entropy), confirming the absence of a meaningful latent structure.